MaimonLab/SiffPy/README.md

 - Open a terminal and navigate to where you'd like to copy the SiffPy files with `cd` (e.g. `cd ~/Downloads`).
 - Clone the repo a location of your choosing with `git clone https://github.com/maimonlab/SiffPy`
 - Enter the newly created directory with `cd SiffPy`.
-- Make sure you're in the environment you want, e.g. by typing `source activate flim`.
-You want to use one where the base Python install is Python3.
-I've been using `>3.9` with `futures` but none of that seems essential.
+- Make sure you're in the environment you want, e.g. by typing `conda activate flim`
 - Type `python3 -m pip install .`.

 Once you've downloaded it, please test it by running the testing